 With all of the expertly written and edited Spanish textbooks on the market (most of which are accompanied by beautiful interactive websites), many instructors enjoy and trust the quality, ready-made materials that large publishers offer.
 I know this because I was one of them.

-However, over time I began to grow concerned about the cost of my traditional textbook.
+However, over time I grew concerned about the cost of my traditional textbook.
 Even after “bundling” my book into three-chapter packets for each term, at approximately one hundred dollars per quarter, many of my students were unable to purchase the book when classes started, if at all.
-I witnessed the cost of my book impact enrollment and student success in the course time and time again.
+I witnessed the cost of my book impact student success in my courses time and time again.

 With this in mind, I began to examine how much value the book and companion website were adding to my students’ educational experience.
 After polling my students and doing a lot of self-refection, the answer was this: my students were paying for a lot of features and materials that they weren’t using, and there was a general dislike for the book and its website.
 Having taught with several other books over the years, I felt confident these issues were not specific to our current text.
 It was time to look for a solution, and the answer was to adopt Open Educational Resources.

-In my research, I found some great low cost materials.
-But, my goal was to find something I could adapt to fit my teaching style that was printable, truly no-cost and included authentic Spanish language resources.
-Coming up empty-handed, I decided to write this book and to publish it under a CC BY-NC 4.0 license so that others may use, adapt, and share this material freely.
+In my research, I found some great low-cost materials; however, my goal was to find something I could adapt to fit my teaching style that was editable, printable, and no-cost beyond printing.
+Coming up empty-handed, I decided to write this book and to publish it under a CC BY-NC-SA 4.0 license so that others may use, adapt, and share this material.